viamrobotics/docs/docs/mobility/slam/orbslamv3/_index.md

 ## View the Map

-After saving your config, head over to the **Control** tab and click on the dropdown menu matching the `name` of the service you created.
+After saving your config, head over to the **CONTROL** tab and click on the dropdown menu matching the `name` of the service you created.

 Change the **Refresh frequency** to your desired frequency.
 If in Live Data mode, move your webcam around slowly.